 The parties will utilize the services of expert witnesses, such as forensic accounting experts and Certified Public Accountants to support their countervailing claims regarding the true value of the business.
 You can benefit from the services of a financial expert in appraising the business using valuation methods to evidence its fair market value, asset value, or value based on future cash flows.

 If you have been confronted with divorce proceedings that deal with complex issues of property division, such as cases involving the ownership of a business, you can benefit significantly from retaining an attorney with experience with California divorce law.
-At Fenchel Family Law, our dedicated team of family law attorneys can deliver effective legal advice while tenaciously advocating for your legal interests.
+At Fenchel Family Law PC, our dedicated team of family law attorneys can deliver effective legal advice while tenaciously advocating for your legal interests.

-Please contact Fenchel Family Law by calling (415) 650-1112 or contacting us online to schedule a confidential case evaluation with one of our experienced attorneys today.
+Please contact Fenchel Family Law PC by calling (415) 650-1112 or contacting us online to schedule a confidential case evaluation with one of our experienced attorneys today.